 What Should You Do Now??

-Practice these techniques and this routine (because it does become a routine) several times.
+Practice these techniques and this routine (because it does become a routine) of making real estate offers several times.
 Then make an appointment with a seller this week and try out your new skills.
 Perfect practice makes perfect!

 IMPORTANT TIP: IF THE SELLER HAS EQUITY, THEN GO VISIT THE SELLER IN PERSON!
 It doesn’t matter what the seller says they’re asking for the house over the phone.
-If they have equity – GO – see them in person, use these amazing skills that you’ve learned in this lesson and BUY A HOUSE!!
+If they have equity – GO – see them in person, use these amazing skills that you’ve learned in this lesson, make real estate offers that get accepted, and BUY A HOUSE!!